 Hiram Rosado And Elías Beauchamp

 Many also saw the avenging of the victims of the Río Piedras Massacre as a heroic act.
-There was even a widespread use of the picture taken by a photographer from El Imparcial of Elías Beauchamp rendering a military salute before he was taken to the police station.
-This picture found itself displayed inside many homes, with many Puerto Ricans writing to El Imparcial requesting copies of the image, so much so that a notice was included in the newspaper informing readers that their requests had been received and they can obtain copies of the photo by visiting their office.
+In fact, there was considerable demand for the picture of Elías Beauchamp rendering a military salute taken by a photographer from El Imparcial just before he was brought into the police station.
+This picture was displayed inside many homes and Puerto Ricans wrote to El Imparcial requesting copies of the image so much that a notice was included in the paper informing readers their requests had been received and that they could obtain copies of the photo by visiting their office.

 Seditious Conspiracy And The Tydings Bill

-In the aftermath of the killing of Colonel Riggs, the residences and offices of Nationalist Party members would be raided, and, in addition to being arrested, some nationalists would even disappear without being heard from again.
-On March 5, 1936, the United States District Court in Puerto Rico ordered the arrest of Don Pedro, the main charge against him being seditious conspiracy — “conspiring to overthrow the government of the United States in Puerto Rico.”
+In the aftermath of the killing of Chief of Police Riggs, the residences and offices of Nationalist Party members were raided and, in addition to being arrested, some nationalists even disappeared without being heard from again.
+On March 5, 1936 the U.S. District Court in Puerto Rico ordered the arrest of Don Pedro under the charge of seditious conspiracy— “conspiring to overthrow the government of the United States in Puerto Rico.”
 Then, on April 3, a Federal Grand Jury found probable cause to prosecute Don Pedro and eight other nationalists.
-Paying the necessary costs, Don Pedro remained out on bail awaiting his trial by jury.
+After paying the necessary costs, Don Pedro remained out on bail pending trial by jury.

-A close friend of Colonel Riggs, Maryland Senator Millard Tydings, would retaliate for the death of his friend in his own way when, on April 23, 1936, he introduced a bill in the Senate that would allow for Puerto Rico’s independence.
+A close friend of Riggs, Senator Millard Tydings (Maryland-D), retaliated for the death of his close friend in his own way when, on April 23, 1936, he introduced a bill in the Senate that allowed for Puerto Rico’s independence.
 According to a correspondent for La Democracia working in Washington, the bill was drafted “within a spirit of vengeance against Puerto Ricans, offering the option of the present colonial formula or independence with starvation.”
 If passed, it would result in a November 1937 plebiscite where Puerto Ricans were to vote ‘yes’ or ‘no’ for independence.
-In the case a majority voted ‘yes,’ then Puerto Rico would become independent in four years, with each year seeing the tariff costs of Puerto Rican products increased by 25%.
+In the case a majority voted ‘yes,’ then Puerto Rico would become independent in four years with each year seeing the tariff costs of Puerto Rican products increased by 25%.